Do You Need to Get a Sales Tax Permit in Ohio?

 2. Physical presence nexus in Ohio

-- A place of business within this state.
+- A place of business within the state.

 - Employees, agents, representatives, solicitors, installers, repair people, salespeople, or other individuals in Ohio for the purpose of conducting its business;

-- Using a person in this state for the purpose of receiving or processing orders of its goods or services;
+- Using a person in the state for the purpose of receiving or processing orders of goods or services;

-- Delivering tangible personal property into this state by means other than common carrier;
+- Delivering tangible personal property into the state by means other than common carrier;

-- The out-of-state seller owns tangible personal property that is rented or leased to a consumer in this state;
+- The out-of-state seller owns tangible personal property that is rented or leased to a consumer in the state;

-- The out-of-state seller owns, rents, leases, maintains, or has the right to use and uses tangible personal or real property that is physically located in this state; or
+- The out-of-state seller owns, rents, leases, maintains, or has the right to use and uses tangible personal or real property that is physically located in this Ohio; or

-- The out-of-state seller is registered with the secretary of state to do business in this state or is registered or licensed by any state agency, board, or commission to transact business in this state or to make sales to persons in this state.
+- The out-of-state seller is registered with the secretary of state to do business in Ohio or is registered or licensed by any state agency, board, or commission to transact business in the state or to make sales to persons in this state.